yupeng0921/iproute2_learning/ss.md

 * <expire_time>
   how long time the timer will expire
 * retrans
-  how may times the retran occurs
+  how many times the retran occurs

 ## -e option
 Show additional socket information.
 Format: